 Here at the School of Management, your career development process starts before you even begin your first class.
-Use this online career checklist and calendar for MS in MIS students to get this process started.
+Use this online career checklist and calendar for MS in Business Analytics students to get this process started.

 Read and follow the schedule outlined in each section to prepare for the internship and job search process.
 Access the necessary online tools and resources in each section to accomplish the semester objectives outlined.